pretzel729/MegabusPromoCodes/README.md

 # MegabusPromoCodes
-Fetches $10 promocode for Megabus from myunidays.com
+Fetches a $10 promocode for Megabus.
+A myunidays.com account is required which requires student status.
+Requires arguments of the form: 'email@email.com' 'password'